Sustainability at Saint John’s

 - The Sustainable Revolving Loan fund at SJU has saved over 121,800 kWh, 81 tons carbon Dioxide, and $34,000 since it's beginning in 2010.

-- The Office has implimented the Energy Corps in an effort to reduce phantom energy
+- The Office will implement the Energy Corps in an effort to reduce phantom energy

 - Stephen Johnson was able to see the first picking of lettuce arrive at the Refectory from the new Winter Greenhouse